MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Gets the `ContextMenuItem` kind.
         [propget] HRESULT Kind([out, retval] COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND* value);

         /// Sets the enabled property of the `ContextMenuItem`.
-Should only be used in the case of a
+Must only be used in the case of a
         /// custom context menu item.
 The default value for this is `TRUE`.
         [propput] HRESULT IsEnabled([in] BOOL value);

         /// Gets the enabled property of the `ContextMenuItem`.
         [propget] HRESULT IsEnabled([out, retval] BOOL* value);

         /// Sets the checked property of the `ContextMenuItem`.
-Should only used for custom context
+Must only be used for custom context
         /// menu items that are of type Check box or Radio.
         [propput] HRESULT isChecked([in] BOOL value);